nloadholtes/blog.ironboundsoftware.com/_posts/2024-11-02-fortnite-fix.md

 Which is 11 and 2, or 22 possible combinations.
 Much better than trying 1,296 we could manually try this quickly.
 I did add a `random.shuffle()` to mix up the numbers a little bit, I was concerned if we looked like we were trying them in order that the system might ban us sooner.

 So with my shuffled list of 22 I logged into my son's account and tried them one by one... and on the 18th try it worked!
+That sounds like a big number but it only took me about 3 minutes to get to it.
+So pretty quick overall!

 It turned out the missing characters were `KJ` which now seems obvious when we look at the card, but at the time we didn't see that.